Large-Scale Reuse: ENCORE! x Blackworks Festival Chronicle

 A brand committed to sustainability

-The preliminary preparation: design, production, and logistics
+Preparation: design, production, and logistics

-We also managed the delivery and collection logistics at the event venue, ensuring smooth operations during all phases.
+We also manage delivery and collection logistics at the event venue, ensuring smooth operations throughout all phases.

-In the heart of the festival
+At the heart of the festival

 Operational closure and post-event management

-Professional washing for a new useful life
+Professional cleaning for a new lease of life

-All our models are compatible with this system, and we also accept cups not manufactured by ENCORE!.
+All of our models are compatible with this system, and we also accept cups not manufactured by ENCORE!.

 Thanks to this process, each cup can be reused up to 100 times, maintaining the highest standards of hygiene, sustainability, and traceability.